-In addition to action steps, focusing, reframing, and confronting, the fifth item in this supervisee self appraisal concerns evaluating.
-I ask my supervisees to asses how well they can engage a client in reviewing his or her progress towards goal attainment.
-I state, "when engaging a client in a discussion of his or her progress, are you able to frame the discussion to help the client feel a sense of self-esteem and accomplishment?"
+In addition to action steps, focusing, reframing, and confronting, the fifth item in this supervisee self-appraisal concerns evaluating.
+I ask my supervisees to assess how well they can engage a client in reviewing his or her progress towards goal attainment.
+I ask, "When engaging a client in a discussion of his or her progress, are you able to frame the discussion to help the client feel a sense of self-esteem and accomplishment?"

-I also ask my supervisees to consider their abilities regarding a client who had made little or no progress towards his or her goals.
-I state, "how comfortable are you concerning reconsidering with the client his or her assessment, the contract, and the action steps you have planned?
+I also ask my supervisees to consider their abilities regarding a client who has made little or no progress towards his or her goals.
+I ask, "How comfortable are you concerning reconsidering with the client his or her assessment, the contract, and the action steps you have planned?
 When progress is not forthcoming, or is negative, how well can you reexamine the approach to change?"

 ♦ Step 6 - Responding with Immediacy

-The sixth item in this supervisee self appraisal concerns responding with immediacy.
+The sixth item in this supervisee self-appraisal concerns responding with immediacy.
 I ask my clinical supervisees to consider their skill at exploring a client’s experiences and feelings about the supervisee, his or her relationship to the supervisee, or about the work they are engaged in as they occur.
-I state, "by responding with immediacy, can you encourage the client to explore relationship concerns as they occur?
+I ask, "By responding with immediacy, can you encourage the client to explore relationship concerns as they occur?
 How well do you model an open communication style?
 Can you make effective use of the statement, ‘right here and now with me you seem to be thinking/doing/experiencing….’?"

 ♦ Step 7 - Pointing out Endings

 In addition to action steps, focusing, reframing, confronting, evaluating, and responding with immediacy, the seventh item in this supervisee self-appraisal concerns pointing out endings.
 In this part of the assessment, I ask my supervisees to evaluate their skill regarding preparing a client psychologically for the conclusion of the therapy relationship.